henry-spanka/homebridge-freeathome/README.md

 ```

 You can find the actuator serial in the web interface of the free@home SysAp Interface.

+## Local REST API

+You need to activate local API settings in the SysAP settings of the free@home next App: https://developer.eu.mybuildings.abb.com/fah_local/prerequisites/

+This feature is NOT available in the web backend!

+You should activate SSH (TLS) support as well in Settings > Service in the App or backend.

+User/Password will be the same as for the Cloud API, the user "installer" seems to be the most reliable.

+In your config.json you need to set `"isLocalAPI": true,`

+That's it, good luck keeping your data at home!

 ## (Video) DoorBell
 See the [DoorBell Tutorial](docs/DoorBellTutorial.md) on how to setup the free@home DoorBell in HomeKit.